 This $330,000 annual program provides local jurisdictions with technical and financial assistance to support local governments in their efforts to create livable communities and support the Heartland 2050 vision.

-This program serves as a mechanism to move the Heartland 2050 Vision forward.
-The Vision focuses on six goals to improve our quality of life and create a long-term vision in harmony with our people, places and resources:
+The Heartland 2050 Vision focuses on six goals to improve our quality of life and create a long-term vision in harmony with our people, places and resources:

 - Economic Development